 They might also break down a breathing or visualization exercise, or offer tips for recognizing everything from an unhealthy relationship dynamic to a panic attack.

-“I think it’s really helpful [to] describe a diagnostic label, or describe a set of symptoms,” says MacMillan.
+“I think it’s really helpful to help describe a diagnostic label, or describe a set of symptoms,” says MacMillan.
 The boundary-setting graphic that she shares with her clients falls into this category.

-The other category of mental health memes is simpler—basically, they’re jokes.
+The other category of memes is simpler—basically, they’re jokes.

-The meme that opens this article uses humor to make a point that, if the number of likes and comments on the photo are any indication, many people with ADHD seem to relate to.
+The meme mentioned at the beginning of this article uses humor to make a point that—if the large number of likes and comments on the photo are any indication—many people with ADHD seem to relate to.

-MacMillan says she often employs dark humor in her own practice, and when grappling with trauma she herself has experienced.
-In this way, she’s witnessed firsthand how it can serve as a coping and bonding mechanism.
+MacMillan says she often employs dark humor in her own practice, as well as when grappling with trauma she has experienced herself.
+In this way, she’s witnessed first-hand how laughter can serve as a coping and bonding mechanism.

-“Using myself as an example,” MacMillan shares, “[when] I was 20-something, and none of this was out there...it would’ve been so helpful to be able to go online and be immediately connected with these people” whose experiences reflected her own.
+”When I was in my twenties none of this was out there,” MacMillan says.
+She believes it would’ve been helpful to be able to go online and be immediately connected with people whose experiences reflected her own.

 Akram, U., Drabble, J., Cau, G., Hershaw, F., Rajenthran, A., Lowe, M., Ellis, J. G. (2020).
 Exploratory study on the role of emotion regulation in perceived valence, humour, and beneficial use of depressive internet memes in depression.
 Scientific Reports, 10(1). https://doi.org/10.1038/s41598-020-57953-4